| This gateway leads to the Vestibule of Hell. Few would go there voluntarily.

 - Cocytus, the cold branch, contains the icy rune of Zot.

-- Tartarus, the undead branch, contains the bone rune of Zot.
+- Tartarus, the undead branch containing negative energy damage, contains the bone rune of Zot.

-- The Iron City of Dis, the iron branch, contains the iron rune of Zot.
+- The Iron City of Dis, the iron branch containing physical damage, contains the iron rune of Zot.

 Each branch of Hell is 7 levels deep.
 The final level of each houses a unique, named demon protecting several treasure vaults, a rune of Zot, and in some cases an unrandart weapon.
 A unique feature of the Hell branches is that there are no stairs leading upwards; all exits from a given floor are stairways leading farther down or portals leading directly back to the Vestibule.
 While this means that you can't make use of stair dancing like you could in other areas, it makes escape considerably easier.
 Should you take a nasty beating or realize you're underprepared, simply take a portal back to the Vestibule; once you've recovered, you can resume exploration from the top of the branch.
 You'll retain the maps of the levels you've made so far, making it easier to find your way back down.

-Besides the vaults on the final level, items and food in Hell are almost nonexistent, generally only acquired if dropped by a slain monster (e.g. a potion of blood from a vampire or weapons from red devils or skeletal warriors).
-For the most part, the only thing you'll find to eat will be the occasional pack of hell hounds or hell hogs, and those mostly appear in Gehenna.
+Besides the vaults on the final level, items and food in Hell are almost nonexistent, generally only acquired if dropped by a slain monster (e.g. a potion of blood from a vampire, edible corpses from an ice dragon or iron giant, or weapons from red devils or skeletal warriors).
 This gives you yet another reason to move through the Hells as quickly as possible.

 Hell's Mystical Force